-Part of the Veterans’ Mental Health and Wellbeing Fund, the One is Too Many programme will award grants of up to £300,000 to two-year projects that aim to reduce suicide risks within vulnerable veterans in a coordinated and targeted way
+Part of the Veterans’ Mental Health and Wellbeing Fund, the One is Too Many programme awarded grants of up to £300,000 to two-year projects that aim to reduce suicide risks within vulnerable veterans in a co-ordinated and targeted way.

 Veterans’ Community Centres programme

 This £3 million funding programme funded renovations and improvements to veterans’ community centres.
 The programme was a specialist pot of funding and applicants must have been from Armed Forces charities with an existing building that required refurbishment.

 In the March 2020 budget, the Chancellor of the Exchequer awarded additional funding for veterans’ mental health.
 Some of this funding was made available to provide immediate support for vulnerable veterans with reduced social contact via grants to members of ASDIC, Age UK branches and eligible and invited Cobseo members.

 The Aged Veterans Fund awarded £30M of LIBOR funding to improve support and introduce new services to help older veterans.